schipiga/binary/README.md

-Install portable versions of ImageMagic and ffmpeg.
+Install portable version and ffmpeg.